mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 :::

 ::: caution
-When creating a low code System of Records, its service will have a link to the `er-schema` config map.
+When creating a Low Code System of Records, its service will have a link to the `er-schema` config map.
 If other microservices already had this config map they will share it with the new Real-Time Updater.
 If you do not make changes to the default config maps of the Real-Time Updater services you will have all of them sharing the same ER Schema.
 But if you need a different `er-schema` (e.g. you have created a new Real-Time Updater configured to a different system of records), then you have to unlink the `er-schema` folder and create a new config map with its unique identifier and create a new `erSchema.json` file in it.
 :::

 ### Projection Changes Schema